Ladzi031/android-basics-in-java-/README.md

 # learning android-basics-in-java

-i'm using one of TheNewBoston (btw, super cool YouTuber!) older tutorials to learn:
+i'm using one of TheNewBoston (btw, super cool YouTuber!)
+OLDER tutorials to learn:
 # The fundamentals of android development in Java.

 (will probably switch to learning android in kotlin... :)